cdleong/cdleong.github.io/_posts/2020-05-30-the-phd-journey.md

 But with _modern_ techniques, people are starting to find ways around this limitation.

 #### [LASER](https://engineering.fb.com/ai-research/laser-multilingual-sentence-embeddings/)
-is particularly inspiring to me.
+There are many examples of exciting research, but LASER is one that was particularly inspiring to me.
 Their "Universal, language-agnostic sentence embeddings" essentially allow you to exploit the knowledge gained in one language, and easily adapt that to other languages.

 > "The tool maps a sentence in any language to a point in a high-dimensional space with the goal that the same statement in any language will end up in the same neighborhood."